withcatai/node-llama-cpp/docs/guide/embedding.md

     "Cleaning the house is a good way to keep it tidy" ];

-const query = "Tell me a nature geographical fact";
+const query = "Tell me a geographical fact";
 const rankedDocuments = await context.rankAndSort(query, documents);

 const topDocument = rankedDocuments[0]!;